Bureau of the Census, Department of Commerce.

 1. Members of the Committee serve without compensation, but may receive reimbursement for Committee-related travel and lodging expenses.

 2. The Committee meets once or twice a year, budget permitting.
 Additional meetings may be held as deemed necessary by the Under Secretary for Economic Affairs or Designated Federal Official.
 All Committee meetings are open to the public in accordance with the Federal Advisory Committee Act.

 1. Nominations are requested as described above.

-2. Nominees must be economists, statisticians, survey methodologists, and behavioral scientists and will be chosen to achieve a balanced membership across those disciplines.
+2. Committee members shall be professionals in appropriate disciplines, including economists, statisticians, survey methodologists, data scientists, and behavioral scientists who are prominent experts in their fields, recognized for their scientific, professional, and operational achievements and objectivity.
 Nominees must be prominent experts in their fields, and recognized for their scientific and professional achievements and objectivity.
 Such knowledge and expertise are needed to advise the agencies on statistical methodology and other technical matters related to the collection, tabulation, and analysis of federal economic statistics.